 Contact: Professor Heather Shore

 War on Waste

 This project makes a connection between Dr Henry Irving’s research on recycling during the Second World War and contemporary debates around waste.
-Support from the CCA allowed Henry to hold a workshop with a group of students from the School of Art, Architecture and Design.
+Support from the CCA allowed Henry to hold a workshop with a group of students from the Leeds School of Arts.
 The students responded to Henry’s work by producing of a series of posters inspired by those used during the Second World War.
 Their designs were then combined with historical examples to create a pop-up exhibition about recycling and waste reduction.
 The project shows just one way that history can be used to stimulate discussion in the present day.

 Contact: Dr Henry Irving